-Yes, with very few exceptions.
+Yes, with a few exceptions namely, (a) a nidhi company; (b) a government company; and (c) a wholly owned subsidiary.
 An unlisted public company is required to issue the securities only in dematerialized form and facilitate dematerialization of all its existing securities.
 Further, any unlisted public company seeking to issue shares (including bonus and rights issues), or to undertake buy-back of its securities, is required to ensure that the shares held by its directors, promoters and key managerial personnel are in demat form before undertaking any such action.
 In addition, post October 2, 2018, transfers of shares of unlisted public companies held by any person can no longer be made in physical form.
-In other words, existing holders of shares (who are not promoters, directors or key managerial personnel) may continue to hold such shares in physical form provided they do not seek to transfer such shares while promoters, directors or key managerial personnel who hold shares in physical form would in addition need to convert their shares into dematerialized form if and when the company seeks to issue shares irrespective of their intention to transfer.
+In other words, existing holders of shares (who are not promoters, directors or key managerial personnel) may continue to hold such shares in physical form provided they do not seek to transfer such shares while promoters, directors or key managerial personnel who hold shares in physical form would in addition need to convert their shares into dematerialized form if and the Depositories Act, 1996 and regulations framed when the company seeks to issue shares irrespective under it. of their intention to transfer.
 Additionally, every holder of securities of an unlisted public company who intends to subscribe to securities of an unlisted public company must ensure that all his existing securities are held in dematerialized form before such subscription.